Syerain/deepdict/readme.md

 a simple cli app for Windows that provides translation service via LLM api

-## Config
+## Config & Run

-put your api keys in
-> ./key.dd.conf
-(must in openAI format)

-## How to use

-> deepdict.exe exampleword
+- create a profile named  ``` ./key.dd.conf ``` then put it and the program together.

+  ( I used OpenAI format api request in the program and thus, make sure your LLM api provider uses the same format. )

+- to use the program, run in cli:  ``` deepdict.exe exampleword ```

-recommended to put the program into your PATH or set an alias for it.
+  it is recommended to put the program into your PATH or set an alias for it.